CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 // Drop all the incoming packets that satisfy the <rule>
 iptables -t filter -A INPUT <rule> -j DROP

 Note.
-Docker relies oniptablesto manage the networks it creates, so it adds many rules to thenat table.
-When we manipulateiptablesrules, we should be careful not to remove Docker rules.
-For example, it will be quite dangerous to run the"iptables -t nat -F"command, because it removes all the rules in thenattable, including many of the Docker rules.
+Docker relies on iptables to manage the networks it creates, so it adds many rules to thenat table.
+When we manipulate iptables rules, we should be careful not to remove Docker rules.
+For example, it will be quite dangerous to run the"iptables -t nat -F"command, because it removes all the rules in the nat table, including many of the Docker rules.
 That will cause trouble to Docker containers.
-Doing this for thefiltertable is fine, because Docker does not touch this table.
+Doing this for the filter table is fine, because Docker does not touch this table.

 ### 4.3 Task 2.A: Protecting the Router

 In this task, we will set up rules to prevent outside machines from accessing the router machine, except ping.
-Please execute the followingiptablescommand on the router container, and then try to access it from 10.9.0.5.
+Please execute the following iptables command on the router container, and then try to access it from 10.9.0.5.
 (1) Can you ping the router?
-(2) Can you telnet into the router (a telnet server is running on all the containers; an account calledseedwas created on them with a passworddees).
+(2) Can you telnet into the router (a telnet server is running on all the containers; an account called seed was created on them with a passworddees).
 Please report your observation and explain the purpose for each rule.